joe-taylor/ckan-bcgov-terraform/README.md

 This repo exists to help new developers set up a local development instance of the BC Data Catalogue.
 The BC Data Catalogue is composed of a stock install of CKAN 2.7.5 plus custom extensions and supporting apps (e.g. a UI frontend).

-## What does this automate for me?
+## What will this automate for me?

 Assuming your system is configured with the [initial requirements](#requirements) and you follow the usage instructions correctly, this terraform configuration does the following.